Select Page

 Practical differences in catering:

-A quote for wedding catering for 150 people remains a proposal until the customer accepts it.
-Only then does the quote become a contractually binding agreement.
+A quotation for wedding catering for 150 people remains a proposal until the customer accepts it.
+Only then does the quotation become a contractually binding agreement.

 What elements make a quotation legally binding?